stringparser/parth/readme.md

 ### parth

-The `parth` instance has 3 properties
+The `parth` instance has one properties
- - `store`: all previously set paths live here
  - `regex`: object with one key per `depth`, each being an array.
+ - `regex.map`: map between paths and regexes for lookup

 > When paths are set they are classified according to their `depth`